Unlawfully Carrying a Weapon (“UCW”) in Texas

 - Unlawfully carrying a firearm or club is a Class A misdemeanor:

 - Unless the state's attorneys committed on "premises licensed to sell alcoholic beverages" which makes it a third degree felony.

 - UCW for a person under 18 possessing a knife more than 5.5 inches is a Class C misdemeanor punishable by a fine only.

-A person can be sentenced to either deferred adjudication or regular probation for a UCW charge.
-There is a 2 year waiting period to ask for an order of nondisclosure after the successful completion and dismissal of a deferred adjudication probation.
+A person can also be sentenced to either deferred adjudication or regular probation for a UCW charge.